Sairaj-G/Serv-O-Monitor/README.md

 # Serv-O-Monitor
 This is a real-time remote server monitoring system.
-What the project aims at doing
+The